Atheism: Arab world

 In recent years, the profile of atheism has risen substantially in the Arab world.
 In major cities across the region, such as Cairo, atheists have been organizing in cafés and social media, despite regular crackdowns from authoritarian governments.
 A 2012 poll by Gallup International revealed that 5% of Saudis considered themselves to be "convinced atheists".
 However, very few young people in the Arab world have atheists in their circle of friends or acquaintances.
 According to one study, less than 1% did in Morocco, Egypt, Saudi Arabia, or Jordan; only 3% to 7% in the United Arab Emirates, Bahrain, Kuwait, and Palestine.
 When asked whether they have "seen or heard traces of atheism in [their] locality, community, and society" only about 3% to 8% responded yes in all the countries surveyed.
 The only exception was the UAE, with a percentage of 51%.

 Attitudes toward atheism

 Statistically, atheists are held in poor regard across the globe.
 Non-atheists seem to implicitly view atheists as prone to exhibit immoral behaviors.
 In addition, according to a 2016 Pew Research Center publication, 15% of French people, 45% of Americans, and 99% of Indonesians explicitly believe that a person must believe in God to be moral.
 Pew furthermore noted that, in a U.S. poll, atheists and Muslims tied for the lowest rating among the major religious demographics on a "feeling thermometer".
 Also, a study of religious college students found that they were more likely to perceive and interact with atheists negatively after considering their mortality, suggesting that these attitudes may be the result of death anxiety.

+The annual Freedom of Thought Report, published by Humanists International, surveys legal and social restrictions affecting non-religious people worldwide and rates countries across several thematic categories.